tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ### 6.4.6 Critical angle and total internal reflection

 When a ray passes from an optically denser medium to an optically rarer medium, it bends away from the normal.
 Because of this, the angle of refraction $r$ in the rarer medium is greater than the corresponding angle of incidence $i$ in the denser medium.
-As angle of incidence $i$ is gradually increased, $r$ rapidly increases and at a certain stage $r$ becomes $90^\circ$ and the refracted ray will be grazing the boundary.
-The angle of incidence in the denser medium for which the angle of refraction is $90^\circ$ (or the refracted ray grazes the boundary between the two media) is called **critical angle** $i_c$.
+As angle of incidence $i$ is gradually increased, $r$ rapidly increases and at a certain stage $r$ becomes $90^\circ$ and the refracted ray will be grazing the boundary. **The angle of incidence in the denser medium for which the angle of refraction is $90^\circ$ (or the refracted ray grazes the boundary between the two media) is called **critical angle** $i_c$**.

-If the angle of incidence in the denser medium is increased beyond the critical angle, there is no refraction possible into the rarer medium.
-For any angle of incidence greater than the critical angle, the entire light is reflected back into the denser medium itself.
-This phenomenon is called **total internal reflection**.
+If the angle of incidence in the denser medium is increased beyond the critical angle, there is no refraction possible into the rarer medium. **For any angle of incidence greater than the critical angle, the entire light is reflected back into the denser medium itself.
+This phenomenon is called total internal reflection**.

 The two conditions for total internal reflection to take place are: